etrex/kamiliff_demo/README.md

 <%= liff_path(path: new_todo_path) %>
 ```

-Copy the url and paste to any LINE chatroom.
+Copy this url and paste to any LINE chatroom.

-Click the url in LINE app.
+Click this url in LINE app.

+The correct usage is put this url into Rich Manu or Flex Message or Template Message with url action.